 Parents should call the school office between 7:30 and 8:30AM to explain that their child is ill and will not be in school.
 There will be voicemail (237-4801 x 0) to record calls prior to 7:30 AM.
-Absences due to illness more than three (3) consecutive days will be reviewed by the administration and may require medical verification.
+Absences due to illness more than three (3) consecutive days will require medical verification.
 Chronic absenteeism will be monitored by the administration and dealt with appropriately.